 "Tracking symptoms which are prominent in the late luteal phase of the cycle, rather than continuously throughout the month, is the clue to diagnoses," says Church.
 "As is the competence of the specialist dealing with the disorder that can cause severe mental anguish and is assessing your tracking information."

-Femtech apps like Clue, Mira, and Flo have made the hormonal tracking process so much easier for people who menstruate and have also been invaluable in helping women understand their symptoms, hormone levels, and factors that affect imbalances.
+Femtech apps like Clue, Mira (opens in new tab), and Flo (opens in new tab) have made the hormonal tracking process so much easier for people who menstruate and have also been invaluable in helping women understand their symptoms, hormone levels, and factors that affect imbalances.
 By gathering and analyzing information about your condition, it can be much easier to advocate for yourself in the doctor's office and receive appropriate treatment.